sarahlou21/dissertation/README.md

 The ISIC Challenge Dataset from **2019** should be downloaded from here https://challenge.isic-archive.com/data/#2019.

-All of the training data including images, metadata and ground truth should be downloaded.
+The training data for tasks 1 and 2 along with the training ground truth should be downloaded.
 This data will make up our whole dataset for this project.

 ## Part 1: Image Quality